natasha-mann/code_quiz/README.md

 If I had time to work on this project further, there are a few elements I would like to change or add.
 Primarily, I would aim to implement the following features:

+- Lock the answer selectors so that only one choice can be chosen per question.
 - Refactor the Javascript to implement jQuery framework.
 - Add sound effects to highlight if the selected answer is correct or incorrect.
 - Additional questions to be added